 Normal Blood Flow Through the Heart

 First, the blood is supposed to move from the superior and inferior vena cavas.
-After that, it goes to the right atrium and to the tricuspid valve.
+After that, it goes to the right atrium and the tricuspid valve.
 Next, it goes on to the right ventricle.
-From there to the pulmonary artery and to the lungs.
-From the lungs, it then goes back to the heart and through the left side; the left atrium and then through the mitral valve to the left ventricle before going to the aorta.
+From there to the pulmonary artery and the lungs.
+From the lungs, it then goes back to the heart and through the left side, the left atrium, and the mitral valve to the left ventricle before going to the aorta.
 Movement through the ventricles is thanks to the papillary muscles.

-The tricuspid valve complex is where the congenital malformation occurs and there is a problem with the septal leaflet.
+The congenital malformation occurs in the tricuspid valve complex, and there is a problem with the septal leaflet.
 As a result, there is a disruption to the blood flow; the blood experiences regurgitation back to the right atrium instead of to the right ventricle like it’s supposed to.

 Clinical Signs & Symptoms of Tricuspid Valve Dysplasia in Dogs

-Your dog won’t be able to tell you if he or she is having a murmur, so how do you find out that something might be wrong with tricuspid leaflets?
-Well, first start with some signs and symptoms.
+Your dog won’t be able to tell you if they are having a murmur, so how do you find out that something might be wrong with tricuspid leaflets?
+Well, first, start with some signs and symptoms.